Key takeaways

 • Driver’s license reader: Drivers can use the ADLR (automatic driver’s license recognition) kiosk to gain access by showing their ID to the Virtual Gate Guard.
 If a resident has registered the visitor in the MyEnvera system, the system will recognize the name on their license, and the gate will open for them.
 If the visitor hasn’t been registered, then they’ll be directed to a virtual guard who will contact the resident they’re visiting and grant or deny access accordingly.

-• License plate reader: The license plate recognition system (LPR) will read the plate number of any vehicle driving up.
+• License plate reader: The LPR system (LPR) will read the plate number of any vehicle driving up.
 If the license plate number is in the system, the gate will open for them.
 If the visitor’s plate isn’t registered, they’ll be stopped at the Envera kiosk where a virtual guard will process their information and determine if they’re authorized to enter.

 Virtual Gate Guard features